 Wouldn't it be wonderful if there were more places like this?
 What can we do as individuals to beautify and take care of our earth?
 This art can be purchased here See my art shop here Warmly, Monica

 In the current times of food shortages, a great way to have a little food security is to plant potatoes.
 If you happen to have any potatoes from the grocery store that have sprouted, they can be planted.
-You can even cut the potatoes to where each piece has at least one sprout on each… Continue reading Plant Potatoes For Food Security
+You can even cut the potatoes to where each piece has at least one sprout on each… Continue reading Maximize Your Food Security by Planting Sprouted Potatoes

 What’s Blooming In My Garden May 2022